 The Māori parliamentary seats were thought to improve political power-sharing between Māori and Europeans.
 However, Māori remained an outvoted minority within the political system.
 In 1867 the European population of 250,000 had 72 seats – about one for every 3,500 people.
 The Māori population of around 50,000 had four seats – one for every 12,500 people.
 To achieve the same level of representation as Europeans, Māori would have required 14–16 Māori seats.
-The number of European electorates rose with population increases (from 72 in 1867 to 95 in 1993), but the number of Māori electorates remained fixed at four for 129 years.
+The number of Māori electorates remained fixed at four for 129 years.

 The Māori electorates suffered from official neglect.
 The secret ballot was introduced for European seats in 1870, but until 1938 Māori seats were decided by a show of hands, and later by declaration to a returning officer.
 Electoral rolls for the four Māori seats were not introduced until 1948.
 Registering to vote was made compulsory in 1924 for general elections, but not until 1956 for Māori seats.
 Until 1951 elections for Māori seats took place separately from general elections, on different days and under different rules.
 Less organisational effort and fewer resources were given to Māori elections.
 Māori MPs pressed for an increase in the number of seats as the large Māori electorates made it difficult for them to serve constituents.

 Law changes in 1893 and 1896 almost totally separated the Māori and European electoral systems.
-Until 1975 only ‘half-castes’ (persons with one Māori and one European parent) could opt to vote either for the Māori seats or for the general seats.
+Until 1975 only ‘half-castes’ (persons with one Māori and one European parent) could opt to vote in either a Māori seat or a general seat.

 From 1896 Māori (except half-castes) were not allowed to stand as candidates in general seats.
 The law was changed in 1967, but it was not until 1975 that Māori were successful in general electorates.